When2Meet Pros and Cons: Is This Free Scheduling Tool Still Worth It?

 📊

-Research suggests employees spend about 3 hours per week coordinating meetings, checking calendars, and negotiating availability.
-Simple scheduling tools like When2Meet remain popular because they reduce this back-and-forth by letting groups quickly compare availability in one place.
+Research shows employees spend up to 3 hours per week coordinating meetings, checking calendars, and aligning schedules.
+Tools like When2Meet reduce this friction by helping groups quickly visualize availability in one place.

 Alright.
 Let’s talk about the good stuff.